User Guide

 privileges: [USAGE]

-on: { type: schema, name: public }
+object: { type: schema, name: public }

 Generates: GRANT USAGE ON SCHEMA "public" TO "analytics";